Compare the best stock brokers & trading platforms

 Make sure you’re using a reliable broker before funding your account and starting to trade stocks.
 You can get a feel for the platform’s reputation by looking at various online reviews, and also check which financial bodies regulate the trading app’s services.
 Trading with an unregulated broker is risky as you have no protection from fraud.

 It seems obvious, but one of the most important things to check before signing up with a broker is that it allows you to buy and sell the stocks you’re looking to trade.
 Not all brokers offer shares in all companies – so if you’ve got your heart set on Tesla, Amazon, or Apple shares, check they’re available with your chosen broker.

 In addition to looking for a variety of asset choices, many investors seek numerous different trading options for their asset of choice.

 - Some investors may want to go short (betting that the price of an asset will go down), in addition to going long (betting that the price of an asset will go up).

 - Other investors may favour hedging, which is when you make an investment designed to limit the potential downside of another investment you’ve already made.

 - Another trading option popular with certain investors is scalping.
 This is a method of arbitrage in which you attempt to make money by taking advantage of small price gaps between the bid price and the ask price of a specific asset on different platforms.

 Yes, even the best online stock brokers in the UK charge fees for their services.
-Typical fees for executing a trade with a stock trading broker will range from around £5 to £15, but the exact nature of the fees charged will depend on your choice of broker or app.
+Typical fees for executing a trade with a stock trading app will range anywhere from £1 to £15 depending on the size of the trade, and the exact nature of the fees charged will depend on your choice of broker or app.